pierrep/devart-template/project_summary.md

 The motivation for TeleRoulette is to monitor the pulse of the web and capture the zeitgeist of the Internet through a stream of random videos.
 The result – different every time, but most likely intriguing, then dull, then disturbing, then really really funny.

 The diversity and volume of visual information gathered is filtered through a familiar "old" technology, the TV set, which is fast becoming obsolete as a Radio Frequency (RF) content provider.
 Employing a television and not simply a web browser is a form of media archaeology and helps to ground and contextualise the changes in media consumption we have been subject to since the advent of Internet streaming.

 Turn the TV on and immediately be transfixed by the endless slide-show of random, weird or banal video clips, seamlessly pre-loaded to ensure smooth transitions.

-We are deluged with options and configuration possibilities these days.
-Tele-roulette is a solution to this.
-Just sink onto the couch and switch on the box.

 **Installation setup**
+Note: This installation will seek out the most elegant retro televisions possible to display the video content on!

 The installation version of this project would consist of two elements:

 **Solid State Streaming**